ashbatu/BMIN503_Final_Project/README.md

 ## Overview

-This project examined which note-level contextual and metadata features are associated with clinical research coordinator (CRC) exclusion decisions during screening for an NIH-funded Obstructive Sleep Apnea (OSA).
-Large Language Models were used to extract note level exclusion flags and multivariable logistic regression models used these exclusion flags (the outcome veriable) to identify the most important metadata features.
+This project examined which note-level metadata features are associated with clinical research coordinator (CRC) exclusion decisions during screening for an NIH-funded Obstructive Sleep Apnea (OSA) clinical study.
+Large Language Models were used to extract note level exclusion flags, and multivariable logistic regression models used these exclusion flags (the outcome veriable) to identify the most important metadata features.

 ## Repository Structure